Creative music composition, including songwriting, music for film and theatre, arranging and writing idiomatically for instruments.

 - This is a full-year paper that has two lecture sessions every week.
 Tutorials for work in progress take place every four weeks.

-- None.
+Textbooks are not required for this paper.
 All materials will be provided in class.

 - Graduate Attributes Emphasised